icholmes/Exercise-02d-Scenes-And-Menus/README.md

 - I added music + sounds (+2)
 - I added another kind of enemy (+1)
 ## References
+Created using Unity 2022.3.45f
-Assets by @JanaChumi on OpenGameArt.com
+Assets by @JanaChumi on OpenGameArt.com and Kenney.nl, provided under a CC0 1.0 Public Domain License.
+The explosion spritesheet was released into the public domain by StumpyStrust.
 ## Future Development
 N/A
 ## Created by